frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/print/address-template.md

 <!-- add-breadcrumbs -->
 # Address Template

-Each region has its own way of defining Addresses.
-To manage multiple address formats for your Documents (like Quotation, Purchase Invoice etc.), you can create country-wise **Address Templates**.
+Each region has its own way of defining addresses.
+To manage multiple address formats for your Documents (like Quotations, Purchase Invoices etc.), you can create country-wise **Address Templates**.

+To access address template, go to:
-> Setup > Printing and Branding > Address Template
+> Home > Settings > Printing > Address Template

 A default Address Template is created when you setup the system.
-You can either edit or update it or create a new template.

-One template is default and will apply to all countries that do not have an specific template.
+You can either edit it or create a new template.
+This default template will apply to all countries not having a specific template.

-#### Template
+## 1. How to create an  Address Template
+1. Click on New.
+1. Select a country.
+1. Change the CSS and Jinja if required.
+1. Save.

+### 1.1 Jinja Templating
-The templating engine is based on HTML and the [Jinja Templating](http://jinja.pocoo.org/docs/templates/) system and all the fields (including Custom Fields) will be available for creating the template.
+The templating engine is based on HTML and the [Jinja Templating](http://jinja.pocoo.org/docs/templates/) system.
+All the fields (including Custom Fields) will be available for creating the template.

-Here is the default template:
+Here is the default Jinja template:

 	{% raw %}{{ address_line1 }}<br>
 	{% if address_line2 %}{{ address_line2 }}<br>{% endif -%}